 If you’ve had a busy day and don’t plan to spend the whole evening cooking then give this meal a try.
 Tacos are also great social food if you have guests over for dinner.

-Let me know how you get on with the meals and if you got adventurous by adding extra ingredients 😉
+Let me know how you get on with these plant-based meals and if you got adventurous by adding extra ingredients 😉

 If you’re interested to learn more plant-based diet recipes you can use to make meals at home, check out our list of the best-plant based diet books next!